Chicken Fajita Bowls

 This post may contain affiliate links.
 Please read our disclosure policy.

-Chicken Fajita Bowls are full of warm rice, juicy Southwest spiced chicken, peppers, onions, tomatoes, and a big dollop of guacamole!
-These rice bowls are satisfying, healthy and a great weeknight dinner!
+Quick cooking chicken fajita bowls are full of warm rice, thin strips of juicy chicken coated in a Southwest spice blend, sweet peppers, caramelized onions, tomatoes, and a big dollop of homemade guacamole!
+These fajita bowls are satisfying, healthy, and great for meal prep or a fast weeknight dinner!

-Quick and easy to make – Making fajitas is essentially the Southwest version of making stir-fry, so you know it’s going to be a quick and easy to make meal.
 The chicken, peppers and onions only need a combined time of about 15 minutes to cook, which is the same amount of time it takes to cook the rice.
+The homemade guacamole only uses a handful of simple ingredients and is effortless to make.

-Meal prep – If you meal prep this is a great recipe for you try.
+If you meal prep this is an excellent recipe!
 Everything holds up well for 4-5 days in an airtight container in the refrigerator.
-Make it on a Sunday and enjoy these rice bowls for lunch or dinner throughout the week.
+Make them on the weekend and enjoy the bowls for lunch or dinner throughout the week.

 • Chicken breasts – Boneless skinless chicken breasts work great for chicken fajitas.
 Slice them extra thin so that they cook quickly.